-California high court recommends pardon for state lawmaker
+California court clears way for possible pardon of lawmaker

-SAN FRANCISCO (AP) - The California Supreme Court is recommending that Gov. Jerry Brown pardon a former state lawmaker convicted of lying about his true residence.
+SAN FRANCISCO (AP) - The California Supreme Court cleared the way Tuesday for a possible pardon by Gov. Jerry Brown of a former state lawmaker convicted of felony charges that involved lying about his true residence.

 A Los Angeles County jury in 2014 determined that state Sen. Roderick Wright lived outside the district he represented and convicted him of voter fraud and perjury.

-Some lawmakers at the time defended Wright, saying state law at the time was ambiguous.
+Some lawmakers at the time defended Wright, saying state law was ambiguous about the issue.

+The justices did not object to a pardon for Wright in a letter to the governor.
+They did not publicly explain their decision.

-Tuesday’s recommendation by the justices came after the governor’s legal affairs secretary, Peter Krause, sought the court’s input.
+The justices’ decision came after the governor’s legal affairs secretary, Peter Krause, sought the court’s input last month.
+Wright presented a “favorable case for a pardon,” Krause said in a letter to the justices in October, saying the Legislature has since clarified the law about a politician’s residence.

+Krause also cited a parole board determination that what Wright did would be legal under the bill lawmakers passed.
+The board in September recommended a pardon for Wright.

 A final decision is now up to Brown.

+Wright was sentenced to 90 days in jail then released almost immediately.

-The court’s decision was first reported by the Los Angeles Times .
+The California Supreme Court’s decision was first reported by the Los Angeles Times .

 A call to what appeared to be a listing for Wright was not immediately returned.
 He told the newspaper recently that he believes he complied with state law.